 - d.
-No later than January 31 of the redistricting year ending in one, the Special Master shall notify the Panel that the application deadline is closed and submit the applications to the Panel. - e.
-All decisions of the Panel regarding the selection of applicants pursuant to this subsection require the affirmative approval of all three (3) members of the Panel. - f.
-In one or more public meetings conducted on or before February 7 of the redistricting year ending in one, after reviewing the applications of the applicants, the Panel shall identify Pools of twenty (20) applicants who are affiliated with the state's largest political party, twenty (20) applicants who are affiliated with the state's second largest political party, and twenty (20) applicants who are unaffiliated with either of the two largest political parties, or such lesser number as there are available, and who in the view of the Panel best demonstrate: - i.
+No later than 120 days after this Article is approved by the People, and no later than January 31 of each subsequent redistricting year ending in one, the Administrator shall notify the Panel that the application deadline is closed and submit the applications to the Panel. - e.
+In one or more public meetings conducted within twenty (20) days of receiving the applications from the Administrator, after reviewing the applications of the applicants, the Panel shall identify Pools of twenty (20) applicants who are affiliated with the state's largest political party, twenty (20) applicants who are affiliated with the state's second largest political party, and twenty (20) applicants who are unaffiliated with either of the two largest political parties, or such lesser number as there are available, and who in the view of the Panel best demonstrate: - i.
 Experience in organizing, representing, advocating for, adjudicating the interests of, or actively participating in groups, organizations, or associations in Oklahoma; and - ii. relevant analytical skills, the ability to be impartial, and the ability to promote consensus on the Commission.